 Support and resistance - How to apply in trading

 Support refers to the situation in which price falls to a particular price, where the power of buyers outweighs the power of sellers.
 Thus, a downward move in prices Is either halted or reversed.
-Resistance refers to the situation in which price rises to a particular price, where the power of sellers outweighs the power of buyers.
-Thus, an upward move in prices Is either halted or reversed.

 The best way to remember this is to think of support as the floor that you stand on, without that support you would fall through the ground.
 The same goes for the prices of financial instruments, without any support (demand) prices would constantly be falling.

 As you can see when prices reach the level of support, the majority of market participants expect prices to rise, so to be on the correct side they close out their sell positions and/ or open buy positions.

-Thus support and resistance levels become clear to the technical analyst when prices turn often at a certain level, so the support and resistance levels are drawn horizontally at the relevant price on the chart to be used for future speculation.
-It is important to note that prices will never turn at an exact price, support and resistance levels occur in a “price zone” therefore it is important to leave a small buffer to allow prices to react to the level.
+The levels are then drawn horizontally, at the relevant price, to be used for future speculation.
+It is important to note that the market will never turn at an exact price, support and resistance levels occur in a “price zone”, therefore it is important to leave a small buffer to allow participants to react.

-Now for the mind-blowing fact that most new traders miss out on, support and resistance is not perfect, there will be times (very often actually) that these levels will be breached due to continuous investment into the direction of the trend.
+Now for the mind-blowing fact that most new traders miss out on, support and resistance is not perfect, there will be times (very often actually) that these levels will be breached due to continuous investment in the direction of the trend.
 But not all is lost, and these levels remain vitally important.